DD2480-Group-5/Assignment-2/README.md

 - Initialised gradle repository with dependencies needed for `ContiniousIntegrationServer` class.

 ### Elias Thiele
+- Testing and debugging server and build methods

 ### Zihao Xu
 - Implement `cloneRepository` method and its unit test.